Skip to content

 Terminal window

-docker compose up -d
+docker compose ps

 After logging in, follow the admin password rotation guide to rotate or replace the bootstrap admin account.

 The login page proves you’ve reached the frontend at http://localhost:8080.
 Look for the centered username/password card with the GeoLens reticle logo at the top.
+After login, a fresh local install shows an empty catalog — that is expected.
+Use the seeder scripts in the next section to populate it.

 The default docker compose up -d brings up five services.
 The diagram below shows how they connect; profile-gated services (backup, MinIO, Valkey) appear only when you opt into them via --profile <name>.